robocup-at-work/missions/README.md

 Unfortunately, there will be no RoboCup event this year.
 Therefore we try to keep the enthusiasm of the teams on a high level with some virtual tasks to avoid a standstill.
 At the same time, we want to encourage the exchange and interaction between the teams.

 We have the following competitive missions in mind:
-1. identification and localization of @Work objects using labeled images.
+1. identification and localization of @Work objects using labeled images [-> /vision](https://github.com/robocup-at-work/missions/tree/master/vision)
 2. optimization of the task sequence based on different cost functions
 3. ???